tilek/about-me/interest_areas_for_startups.md

+This is a draft with quite raw and too little afterthought and censorship.

 # Tier 1 - Meta challenges.

 ## Goal: Global goals are prioritized rationally.
-  - Frameworks for global goal and effort prioritizations
+  - Frameworks for global effort prioritizations
   - Database of people's estimations
   - Dashboard of most important metrics for humanity

-## Goal: Sociopolitical systems help every individual and humanity as a whole are adapted everywhere.
+## Goal: Sociopolitical systems that help every individual and humanity as a whole are adapted everywhere.
   - Better version of capitalism or a brand new system
-  - Better version of democracy or  abrand new system
+  - Better version of democracy or a brand new system

 ## Goal: Every individual acts rationally.
   For more info see: https://github.com/tilek/text/blob/master/individual_rationality

-## Goal: Everyone does only what they enjoy doing summing up to long term net positive for everyone.
+## Goal: Everyone does only what they enjoy doing summing up to long term net positive outcome for everyone.
-  - Help people find and expand their "ikigai"
+  - Help people find and expand their "ikigai", an intersection of:
     - What they like doing
     - What they are good at
     - What they can easily get paid for